ONSdigital/eq-questionnaire-runner/README.md

-To deploy the app to the cluster, run the following command:
+To deploy the app, run the following command:

 ```
-./k8s/deploy_app.sh
+./ci/deploy_app.sh
 ```
 ---